-In accordance with the Illinois School Code, 105 ILCS 5/10-20.14, the Illinois States Attorney's Office, through its Probation Department, shall notify the principal or her/his designee of all students who are placed on probation by the Juvenile Court.
+In accordance with the Illinois School Code, 105 ILCS 5/10-20.14, the Illinois State's Attorney's Office, through its Probation Department, shall notify the principal or her/his designee of all students who are placed on probation by the Juvenile Court.
 School officials shall provide probation officers with all information requested regarding these students' attendance, discipline and academic progress.
 In addition, officers of the court may share other information regarding juvenile offenders with the principal or his/her designee if it is felt that the information is for the offenders' welfare.
 Any information shared in this manner will be strictly confidential.

-- 1) Law enforcement officials will share with the principal and/or his/her designee, information on all students 17 years of age and older who are arrested for felony offenses or other offenses which may have an impact on the operation of the school. - 2) School officials will share, with law enforcement officials, information regarding student actions on campus which may be considered violations of the criminal code.
+- 1) The SRO and law enforcement officials will share with the principal and/or his/her designee, information on all students 17 years of age and older who are arrested for felony offenses or other offenses which may have an impact on the operation of the school. - 2) School officials will share, with the SRO and necessary law enforcement officials, information regarding student actions on campus which may be considered violations of the criminal code.
 Specific instances where student actions will be reported are noted throughout the student code of conduct elsewhere in this handbook.
-In addition, the principal or her/his designee may share other information with law enforcement agencies which she/he feels may be useful in the investigation of criminal activities. - 3) When law enforcement officials find it necessary to question students during the school day or periods of extracurricular activities, the school principal or his designee will be present when possible.
-An effort will be made to contact the parent/other adult having custody of the child so that the responsible individual may be notified of the situation.

-- 4) If custody and/or arrest are involved, the principal will request that all procedural safeguards, as prescribed by law, will be observed by the law enforcement officials. - 5) Students are authorized to be on the school grounds only while attending classes or school sanctioned activities and events.
-Students detained by law enforcement officials while on school grounds without permission, or while committing illegal or unsanctioned acts, shall be subject to arrest and/or school disciplinary action. - 6) When deemed necessary, the following school staff members shall be authorized to sign complaints with law enforcement officials on behalf of the school district: Superintendent, Principal, Associate Principal, and Athletic Director. - 7) From time to time, law enforcement officers may be called to school to assist with investigations, searches (including those in which trained dogs are used), emergencies, crowd control, and other situations.
+In addition, the principal or her/his designee may share other information with law enforcement agencies which she/he feels may be useful in the investigation of criminal activities. - 3) When the SRO or law enforcement officials find it necessary to question students during the school day or periods of extracurricular activities, the school principal or his or her designee will be present when possible.
+An effort will be made to contact the parent/other adult having custody of the child so they may be granted an opportunity to be present or conferenced in via phone during any SRO questioning occurring in cooperation with school administration.
+This step may be bypassed prior to a student being taken into custody of the SRO in crisis or emergency situations. - 4) If custody and/or arrest are involved, the principal will request that all procedural safeguards, as prescribed by law, will be observed by the SRO or other law enforcement officials. - 5) Students are authorized to be on the school grounds only while attending classes or school sanctioned activities and events.
+Students detained by the SRO or other law enforcement officials while on school grounds without permission, or while committing illegal or unsanctioned acts, shall be subject to arrest and/or school disciplinary action. - 6) When deemed necessary, the following school staff members shall be authorized to sign complaints with law enforcement officials on behalf of the school district: Superintendent, Principal, Associate Principal, and Athletic Director. - 7) The SRO will work with schools to assist with investigations, searches (including those in which trained dogs are used), emergencies, crowd control, and other situations.
 During such times, the school administration shall remain in charge.
-Officers shall be considered "agents" of the school, offering assistance as requested.
+The SRO or other officers shall be considered "agents" of the school, offering assistance as requested.
 During emergency situations, the administration may request that the officer(s) take charge.